 Policies & funding

-In 2017 a broad majority of Danish political parties adopted the strategy “The World 2030 – Denmark’s strategy for development cooperation and humanitarian action”, which is now directing Danish ODA.
-The strategy, which is centred around Danish contributions to implementation of the SDGs, has four strategic priorities.
-One of these is “Freedom – democracy, human rights and (gender) equality”, which centres around the protection and advancement of the human rights of women and girls, including to SRHR.
+In 2017 a broad majority of Danish political parties adopted the strategy “The World 2030 – Denmark’s strategy for development cooperation and humanitarian action”, which is still directing Danish ODA.
+The strategy, which centres around Danish contributions to implementation of the SDGs, has four strategic priorities.
+One of these is “Freedom – democracy, human rights and (gender) equality”, which places at its centre the protection and advancement of the human rights of women and girls, including to SRHR.

 Denmark remains vocal in global negotiations on advancement of SRH/FP, including access to modern contraception, amongst other fora, in UN Commission on Population and Development and the UN Commission on the Status of Women.

 Danish support for SRHR is detailed in the following documents:

 'The Danish strategy on support to SRHR’, a sub-strategy launched by the Danish Ministry of Foreign Affairs in 2006.
 This SRHR strategy is guiding the Danish interventions on SRHR.
 The strategy was reviewed in 2010 and again in 2014

 - Government priorities for Danish cooperation policy 2018 and 2019

 We are in it together – Universal Health Coverage in...
 December 09, 2021

 Two years on, the commitments made at the Nairobi Summit...
 November 15, 2021

 Young people making contraceptive freedom a reality September 22, 2021